uchilaka/lng-oauth-google/README.md

 * Provide a wrapper for Google's JS library to automatically inject the Google OAuth JS library into an AngularJS Project.
 * Easily maintain service (factory) features across LarCity projects.

-I aspire to be a contributing member of the  share it with you as-is, to help with your own projects.
+I aspire to be a contributing member of the Open Source Community, so I share it with you as-is, to help with your own projects.

 # Setting up the Example Project